Octavius-Dante/Arthelais/ex_9/Readme.md

 <img src="./files/ui5e9_2.png" >
 </br></br>

+**SAP Ui5 program flow**

+1. User runs the ui5 application **(index.html)**

+2. Index.html calls the remote URL on the internet and loads ui5 framework **(Bootstrap)** now framework is loaded

+3. Instantiating a view object in the browser

+4. Ui5 framework detects the view and calls the **getControllerName** in Main.view.js
+</br> it returns the name of the controller **namespace.controller.Main** to the ui5 framework

+5. Now Ui5 Framework creates an object for the controller class and it calls the constructor of the class

+6. This controller class constructor call goes to **createContent** in Main.view.js and this calls **(onInit)**

+7. All the controls will be created and given back to Ui5 framework and this UI5 framework will give it to **Renderer**

+8. Now Renderer will generate **HTML+CSS** back to the screen.

 <!-- > [!IMPORTANT]
 > Constructor is a method, A method which gets called when the class object gets created for the first time. -->

+- Refer the sample program *.zip file enclosed in the section.
+- Code is segregated as per the SAP guideline standards
+- same code as yesterdays session with refined changes as per guidelines